Rushbury: Road

 Rushbury Road runs through Rushbury Village itself and connects to the B4371, which in turn connects to the nearest major road A49 that runs through Church Stretton and goes to Shrewsbury in the north.

 Rail

-The nearest train station is Church Stretton railway station and has services to Shrewsbury, Ludlow and Hereford.
+The nearest train station is Church Stretton railway station which has services to Shrewsbury, Ludlow and Hereford.
+Rushbury previously had a station on a branch line of the Great Western Railway from 1867 to 1951.

 Bus

 There is a bus that passes close to Rushbury.
 The 540 Shrewsbury - Cardington service operates Monday-Friday (excludes bank holidays) during school term time.
 The bus stop is located by the Village Hall.

 Walking/cycle

 There are many established paths and public rights of way, the nearest main public bridle path being Coats Wood which connects to other bridle ways, some of which run almost the entire length of Wenlock Edge.
 There are also established cycle networks nearby.